Zeldoriz/Snakes/README.md

 ## Overview

 Snakes is a web-based implementation of the classic Snake game, built using React and Vite.
 In this game, players control a snake to consume food items, causing the snake to grow in length.
-The objective is to achieve the highest possible score without colliding with the walls or the snake's own body.
+The objective is to achieve the highest possible score without colliding with the snake's own body.
+Note: Walls do not exist here...

 ## Features